jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Requirements
 ~~~~~~~~~~~~~~~

-Locally there are several `requirements
+There are several `requirements
 <https://roots.io/trellis/docs/installing-trellis/>`_
-to work with Trellis and to be able to work remotely:
+to work with Trellis locally and to be able to work on the remote server:

 * Ansible 2.0.2.0
 * Virtualbox >= 4.3.10